October 16th

 Commentary:

-Both heaven and hell lie within our own hands.
+Both heaven and hell lie in our own reach.

 Anger sits just one letter away from danger.
-To give wit over to anger is to willingly surrender to Yama, the Lord of Death.
+To give wisdom over to anger is, to willingly surrender to Yama, the Lord of Death.
 Anger never solves anything; instead, it destroys everything good.
-It’s a counterfeit power—no one can be controlled by it, only will get controlled by it.
+It’s a counterfeit power—no one can be controlled by it, but will only get controlled by it.
 What begins in anger often ends in shame.
 When anger stirs, it is best to pause and consider the cost; this alone can bring the mind to calm.
-Otherwise, the verse says, unchecked anger is a fast track to our own demise.
+Otherwise, unchecked anger is a fast track to our own demise.

 By contrast, knowledge is a wish-fulfilling cow (Kāmadhenu), a source of endless bounty.
-One needn’t seek heaven to have wishes fulfilled; true knowledge guides us to a life that itself feels heavenly.
+One need not seek heaven to have wishes fulfilled; true knowledge guides us to a life that itself feels heavenly.
 Knowledge is both power and liberation.

 pada vigrahaH: